About Bone Grafting

 Allogenic bone grafting has an advantage of not requiring a second procedure to harvest your own bone, as with autografts.
 Small allogenic bone grafts have become as predictable as autografts.

 Xenogenic bone is derived from non-living bone of another species, usually a cow (bovine).
 The bone is processed at very high temperatures to avoid the potential for immune rejection and contamination.
 Xenogenic grafts supposedly serve as a framework for bone from the surrounding area to grow and fill the void.
-Xenografts are unpredictable and don’t predictably result in viable human bone and are therefore not recommended by Dr. Kienle, Dr. Steinkeler and Dr. Gunawardena.
+Xenografts are unpredictable and don’t predictably result in viable human bone and are therefore not recommended by Dr. Kienle, Dr. Steinkeler, Dr. Gunawardena and Dr. Inverso.

 Demineralized Bone Matrix (DBM)/Demineralized Freeze-Dried Bone Allograft (DFDBA)

 This product is processed allograft bone, containing collagen, proteins, and growth factors that are extracted from the allograft bone.
 Demineralized bone matrix stimulates your body’s surrounding cells to form more bone.
 It is available in the form of powder, putty, chips, or as a gel that can be injected through a syringe.
 This is the most common successful allogenic bone graft material.
 This is the type of allogenic bone graft that Drs.
-Kienle, Steinkeler and Gunawardena use most often.
+Kienle, Steinkeler, Gunawardena and Inverso use most often.

 Bone graft composites consist of other bone graft materials and growth factors mixed together to achieve the benefits of a variety of substances.
 Some combinations may include various mixtures of autologous bone, demineralized bone matrix, collagen membranes, platelet rich plasma gel and bone morphogenic proteins.